 Previously, I was a staff photojournalist at the Naples Daily News in Naples, Florida after working at the Tampa Bay Times as a photo intern, video producer and online picture editor.

 I'm available for freelance assignments in St. Louis and the surrounding areas.
-Past clients include The New York Times, ESPN's The Undefeated, BuzzFeed News, VICE News and National Geographic.
+Past clients include The New York Times, ProPublica, ESPN's The Undefeated, BuzzFeed News, VICE News and National Geographic.